 Affiliate SEO / Client SEO / LeadGen

-For the readers of my blog, who typically specialize in creating small to medium micro-niche sites (10-50 pages) or manage local clients… link diversity is completely unnecessary.
+For the readers of my blog, who typically specialize in creating small to medium micro-niche sites (10-50 pages) or manage local clients… at the time of this writing link diversity is completely unnecessary.

 That’s not to say that diversity doesn’t serve a purpose.
 I use citations to create local relevance and boost link velocity and I use press releases to get out of the sandbox.